nguyentimmy/Detection-Engineering/README.md

 # Detection Engineering Program:

 Detection engineering is the process of identifying and mitigating security threats by designing, implementing, and continually improving the SIEM and EDR solutions capabilities.
+This project is great for Purple Teaming assessments.

 You can use any security framework to identify security gaps, in this case I will use the MITRE ATT@CK framework to perform deeper analysis.
 But first thing, let's break things to smaller pieces, we must identify:
 - What do I need to detect?